superlistapp/super_editor/super_editor/README.md

 If your app requires deeper customization than `SuperEditor` provides, you can construct your own version of the `SuperEditor` widget by using lower level tools within the `super_editor` package.

-See the wiki for more information about how to customize an editor experience.